open-telemetry/opentelemetry-collector-contrib/receiver/mongodbatlasreceiver/README.md

 In order to collect organization events, the requesting API key needs the appropriate permission which at minimum is the `Organization Member` role.
 Organization events are collected across all the projects hosted on Atlas within the organization.
 These events are not associated with a project.

-In order to collect access logs, the requesting API key needs the appropriate permission which requires wither the `Project Owner` or `Organization Owner` role.
-Access logs are collected per project and per cluster based on configuration.
+In order to collect access logs, the requesting API key needs the appropriate permission which requires either the `Project Owner` or `Organization Owner` role.
+Access logs are specific to each cluster.

 MongoDB Atlas [Documentation](https://www.mongodb.com/docs/atlas/reference/api/logs/#logs) recommends a polling interval of 5 minutes.